Thailand Phuket

 On Thailand’s largest island, there’s plenty to do (beyond relaxing on its stunning beaches).

-We’ve created a comprehensive travel guide to Phuket, covering the best things to do and see.
+We’ve created a comprehensive travel guide to Phuket, covering the best beaches and experiences.

 Big Buddha in Phuket on the broadside with the entire staircase up to the statue